silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 8 - PID Controller/README.md

 ## I component
-It’s the integral or sum of error to deal with systematic biases.
+It’s the integral or sum of error to deal with systematic biases such as mechanical error.
 In other words, the `I`, or "integral", component counteracts a bias in the CTE which prevents the `P-D` controller from reaching the center line.
 This bias can take several forms, such as a steering drift , but I believe that in this particular implementation the `I` component particularly serves to reduce the CTE around curves.

 ```steering angle = -tau_p * cte - tau_d * diff_cte - tau_i * int_cte```